pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 De-replication is the process of identifying sets of genomes that are the "same" in a list of genomes, and removing all but the “best” genome from each redundant set.
 How similar genomes need to be to be considered “same”, how to determine which genome is “best”, and other important decisions are discussed in [Important Concepts](https://drep.readthedocs.io/en/latest/choosing_parameters.html).

 A common use for genome de-replication is the case of individual assembly of metagenomic data.
 If metagenomic samples are collected in a series, a common way to assemble the short reads is with a “co-assembly”.
-That is, combining the reads from all samples and assembling them together.
-The problem with this is assembling similar strains together can severely fragment assemblies, precluding recovery of a good genome bin.
+That is, combining the reads from all samples and assembling them.
+The problem with this is that assembling similar strains can severely fragment assemblies, precluding the recovery of a good genome bin.
 An alternative option is to assemble each sample separately, and then “de-replicate” the bins from each assembly to make a final genome set.

 ![Image shows the process of individual assembly on two strains and five samples, after individual assembly of samples two samples are chosen for de-replication process.
 In parallel, co-assembly on all five samples is performed](./individual-assembly.png "Individual assembly followed by de-replication vs co-assembly"){:width="80%"}

-Several tools have been designed for the proccess of de-replication. **`dRep`** is a software tool designed for the dereplication of genomes in metagenomic datasets.
+Several tools have been designed for the process of de-replication. **dRep** ({% cite olm2017drep %) is a software tool designed for the dereplication of genomes in metagenomic datasets.
 The goal is to retain a representative set of genomes to improve downstream analyses, such as taxonomic profiling and functional annotation.

-An typical workflow of how `dRep` works for dereplication in metagenomics includes:
+An typical workflow of how dRep works for dereplication in metagenomics includes:

-- *Genome Comparison*: `dRep` uses a pairwise genome comparison approach to assess the similarity between genomes in a given metagenomic dataset.
+- *Genome Comparison*: dRep uses a pairwise genome comparison approach to assess the similarity between genomes in a given metagenomic dataset.

-- *Clustering*: Based on the genome similarities, `dRep` performs clustering to group similar genomes into "genome clusters."
+- *Clustering*: Based on the genome similarities, dRep performs clustering to group similar genomes into "genome clusters."
 Each cluster represents a group of closely related genomes.

-- *Genome Quality Assessment*: `dRep` evaluates the quality of each genome within a cluster.
+- *Genome Quality Assessment*: dRep evaluates the quality of each genome within a cluster.
 It considers factors such as completeness, contamination, and strain heterogeneity.

-- *Genome Selection*: Within each genome cluster, `dRep` selects a representative genome based on user-defined criteria.
-This representative genome is considered as the "dereplicated" version of the cluster.
+- *Genome Selection*: Within each genome cluster, dRep selects a representative genome based on user-defined criteria.
+This representative genome is considered the "dereplicated" version of the cluster.

-- *Dereplication Output*: The output of `dRep` includes information about the dereplicated genomes, including their identity, completeness, and contamination.
+- *Dereplication Output*: The output of dRep includes information about the dereplicated genomes, including their identity, completeness, and contamination.
 The user can choose a threshold for genome similarity to control the level of dereplication.

 > <hands-on-title>General list of actions for de-replication</hands-on-title>
 > 1. Create new history